SreeHaran/SreeHaran/README.md

 ### Hello there, I'm Sree Haran....
 Nice to see you in my profile 👋

 **I'm a young, energetic computer engineering student who loves building android apps.
-I'm currently working on Brain Computing and exploring new things in that field**
+I'm currently involved in Brain Computing and exploring new things in that field.**

 - 🌱 I’m currently learning python
 - 🤔 I’m looking for help with BCI research